 17/05/21 UK Deaths: 5.
 Harborough Infected: 24.
 There are 86 local authority areas where there are five or more confirmed cases of the Indian variant with Bedford now joining Bolton, Blackburn with Darwen in surge testing.
 Covid-19 rates in the UK’s worst hotspots are being driven by a sharp rise in cases among younger age groups.
-Not surprising seeing as most of the over 50’s have been vaccinated.
+Not a surprise as most of the over 50’s have been vaccinated.

 Today, Sue had a less than successful U3A Petanque Group tournament, she blames her failure on humid conditions and probably extra practice by her opponents.
 I have promised to play a few games with her before the next tournament to get her back to winning ways!

 During the evening, as a treat, Suraj took Lucas Go-cart Racing in Leicester.

 A 9 am start saw us drive the 149 miles to Tenbury Wells.
 We were meeting Sue’s sister and husband (Pip &Paul) to exchange belated Christmas and birthday presents and also visit a family friend, Sheila Palmer.
 We arrived first and had coffee and biscuits before Pip and Paul made an appearance.
 Sheila had arranged for us all to have lunch at the nearby Fountain Inn for 1 pm and that’s where we headed to continue the family gossip and consume some rather acceptable food.
 Afterwards, on return to Sheila’s, while Pip and Paul took coffee and biscuits, Sue and I took a walk into town where Sue reminisced at length on her childhood days and also discovered the recent havoc created by the worst winter floods in living memory.